-Choosing someone to purchase a home is a much bigger commitment — one that can have a major impact on your financial future.
+Buying a house with a friend is a much bigger commitment — one that can have a major impact on your financial future.

 When it comes down to it, while there may be many friends you’d like to share a Saturday night pub crawl with, there aren’t as many whose financial life you’d like mixed in with your own.

-Buying a home together requires three key ingredients:
+Buying a house with a friend requires three key ingredients:

 Duplexes, Triplexes, and Quads

-If you’re interested in increasing your buying power to add more value and pay off the mortgage quickly, consider purchasing a duplex, triplex, or quad instead of a single family home.
+If you’re interested in increasing your buying power to add more value and pay off the mortgage quickly when buying a house with a friend, instead of a single-family home, consider purchasing:

 This way, you can start out as roommates while renting out the other units in the building, allowing the rent money to pay all or part of the monthly mortgage with hopefully net positive monthly cash flow leftover for you.